-Mazda has unveiled limited-edition versions of the MX-5 and the Mazda2 that were inspired by motorsport.
+Japanese carmaker Mazda has unveiled limited-edition versions of the MX-5 and the Mazda2 that takes inspiration from the world of motorsport.
 In particular, the MX-5 Sport Black takes its inspiration from the MX-5 GT racer that rivals Lotus, BMW and Ferrari in the Britcar Production GTN Championship.

-The basis for the new road version is the 160bhp, 2.0-litre, six-speed Sport Tech Roadster Coupé model.
+The basis for the new road version of the MX-5 is the Sport Tech Roadster Coupé model powered by a 2.0-liter engine that delivers 160 bhp of max output and is mated to a six-speed transmission.
 Among its new features is a ‘Brilliant Black’ retractable hardtop roof that’s offered in three bodywork colors like metallic ‘Spirited Green’, pearlescent ‘Crystal White’ and ‘Velocity Red’ mica.

-It also comes with a set of gunmetal 17-inch alloys, and a black leather interior, a Piano Black steering wheel as well as several deco panel and limited-edition floor mats.
-This means that it’s priced £360 higher than the Sport Tech model.
-The Mazda2 Black is based on the 83bhp, 1.3-litre Tamura version and has the following features: a black vinyl roof, privacy glass, front fog lights, a rear bumper sports trim and matt black, and 16-inch alloys.
+It also comes with a set of gunmetal 17-inch alloy wheels, and a black leather interior, a Piano Black steering wheel as well as several deco panel and limited-edition floor mats.
+This equipment specification is similar to what is offered on the Sport Tech, which includes air-con, a Bose audio system, a Bluetooth hands-free kit, cruise control as well as front fog lights.

+On the other hand, the Mazda2 Black limited edition model is based on the Tamura version powered by a 1.3-liter engine delivering up to 83 bhp of motive power.
+The new Mazda2 Black limited edition comes with the following features: a black vinyl roof, privacy glass, front fog lights, a rear bumper sports trim and matt black, and 16-inch alloys.
 It also comes with an air-con, a Bluetooth hands-free kit, electric rear windows and even limited-edition floor mats.

 Only 618 examples will be built for the UK market.
-The True Red version has a starting price of £12,395.
-It will cost £12,815 for the other vehicles.
-These two versions will receive ‘Black Limited Edition’ badging and an interior plaque that’s numbered.
+Each example aside from the True Red version will at around £12,815 (OTR).
+The True Red version, on the other hand, has a starting price of £12,395 (OTR).
+These two limited edition versions of the Mazda2 will receive ‘Black Limited Edition’ badging and an interior plaque that’s numbered.
 Sales are set to start this month for these vehicles.